-2. Risks Relating to the Underlying
+3. Risks Relating to the Underlying

-2.1.
-Performance of the Underlying
+3.1.
+Performance of the respective Underlying

-It is not possible to reliably predict the future performance of the Underlying.
-The past performance for the Underlying provides no indication for its future performance.
+It is not possible to reliably predict the future performance of the respective Underlying.
+The past performance for the respective Underlying provides no indication for its future performance.

-2.2.
+3.2.
 Price Fluctuations

-The performance of the Underlying depends on numerous factors and is therefore subject to fluctuations, including economic changes, interest rate changes, political events or other general market risks, which can impact the price and lead to substantial losses.
+The performance of the respective Underlying depends on numerous factors and is therefore subject to fluctuations, including economic changes, interest rate changes, political events or other general market risks, which can impact the price and lead to substantial losses.
+In addition, the performance of shares is dependent on the specific net assets, financial situation, liquidity and operating results of the company.